-'''

-// Terminates the runtime
+// Terminates the runtime POST /v1/runtimes/{id}/terminate

-POST /v1/runtimes/{id}/terminate

-'''

 SECTION II.
-THE BACKWARDS COMPATIBILITY
+THE BACKWARD COMPATIBILITY

 Chapter 13.
-The Backwards Compatibility Problem Statement
+The Backward Compatibility Problem Statement

-As usual, let's conceptually define "backwards compatibility" before we start.
+As usual, let's conceptually define "backward compatibility" before we start.

-Backwards compatibility is a feature of the entire API system to be stable in time.
+Backward compatibility is a feature of the entire API system to be stable in time.
 It means the following: the code that developers have written using your API continues working functionally correctly for a long period of time.
 There are two important questions to this definition and two explanations: